daltyboy11/daltyboy11.github.io/_posts/2019-11-29-alexander-hamilton-by-ron-chernow.md

-This an excerpt from a [letter](https://en.wikisource.org/wiki/Letter_by_Alexander_Hamilton_on_the_hurricane_of_August_1772) written by Alexander Hamilton in the aftermath of a devastating hurricating that hit the caribbean island of Nevis, Hamilton's place of birth, on the night of August 31, 1772.
+This an excerpt from a [letter](https://en.wikisource.org/wiki/Letter_by_Alexander_Hamilton_on_the_hurricane_of_August_1772) written by Alexander Hamilton in the aftermath of a devastating hurricane that hit the caribbean island of Nevis, Hamilton's place of birth, on the night of August 31, 1772.
 What somber and precocious words for a 15 year old with no formal education...

 If you've seen the famous play about his life or read about him you may know he